-The Common Test framework uses configuration files to describe data related to a test or a test plant.
+The Common Test framework uses configuration files to describe data related to a test and/or an SUT (System Under Test).
 The configuration data makes it possible to change properties without changing the test program itself.
 Configuration data can for example be: